October 23, 2022

 Push notifications may improve app launches, engagement, and retention when used properly.
 However, if you implement them incorrectly, as our study suggests, you will see a rise in app uninstalls and opt-outs, as well as a very negative connotation with your brand.

-How can you as a marketer analyse the push notification phenomenon?
+How can you as a marketer analyze the push notification phenomenon?
 Let’s learn together.

 Push messages that are relevant and tailored are desired.
 They are adept at detecting generic, broadcast messages that are a clear component of a re-engagement strategy.
 Receiving pointless push messages is a frustrating distraction, and receiving too many of them may cause the consumer to completely cease making purchases from you.